neuroinformatics-unit/actions/build_sphinx_docs/README.md

   * the version can be specified via the `python-version` input, and defaults to `3.x`
 * installing pip and setting up pip cache
 * pip installing build dependencies (themes, build tools, etc.) from `docs/requirements.txt`
-* Checking that external links in the documentation are not broken
+* checking that external links in the documentation are not broken
   * optional, defaults to `true` (i.e. links are checked), see the [warning](#warning) below for more information
+* building the html pages based on `docs/Makefile` using the `make` utility
-* building the html pages from `docs/source` (should contain Sphinx source files) to `docs/build`
+  * pages are built from `SOURCEDIR` (should contain Sphinx source files) to `BUILDDIR` defined in the Makefile
 * uploading the built html pages as an artifact named `docs-build`, for use in other actions

 It can be run upon all pull requests, to ensure that documentation still builds.